Kunstmaan/KunstmaanBundlesCMS/docs/AddingSearch.md

 ```

 After adding this snippet, you should be able to add a search page on the homepage in the backend, so go ahead
-and do that (use 'Search' as title) - and make sure you publish it after it is created.
+and do that (use `Search` as title) - and make sure you publish it after it is created.

-If you now go to /app_dev.php/en/search in your browser you should see the search page, but currently it's not yet
+If you now go to `/app_dev.php/en/search` in your browser you should see the search page, but currently it's not yet
 indexing anything, so let's set up the index first, go ahead and run :

 ```